JetBrains/guide/site/pytest/tutorials/visual_pytest/index.md

 - Real-world scenario during the live building of a simple Python application

 - Shows how PyCharm can help you get into testing and development "flow"

-_Note: We'll be using PyCharm Community Edition for all the steps in this tutorial._